0xsyr0/Awesome-Cybersecurity-Handbooks/handbooks/blue_teaming.md

 - Detects: account enumeration, netsession enumeration, Brute Force, exposed cleartext credentials, honey tokens, unusual protocols, credential attacks (pth,ptt,ticket replay)
 - Will NOT detect non existent users for golden ticket
 - Detects DCSync, but not DCShadow

+## API Security Tasks

+Shoutout to `Tara Janca` from `We Hack Purple`!

+1. List all APIs (create an inventory)
+2. Put them behind a gateway
+3. Throttling and resource quotas
+4. Logging, monitoring and alerting
+5. Block all unused HTTP methods
+6. Use a service mesh for communication management
+7. Implement standards for your organisation / API definition documents
+8. Strict Linting
+9. Authenticate THEN authorize
+10. Avoid verbose error messages
+11. Decommission old or unused versions of APIs
+12. Do all the same secure coding practices you normally do; input validation using approved lists, parameterized queries, bounds checking, etc.

 ## Atomic Red Team